4.03 Employment of Part-time Personnel - Updated 3/4/15See version history

 A. The immediate administrator for the position will originate a "Request to Hire."
 The appropriate Human Resources analyst will use this form to create a requisition for the position within the college's applicant tracking system.

 B. The second-level administrator for the department or division will authorize the vacancy by approving the "Request for Hire" form.
 Then the account manager will forward the approved form to the Human Resources analyst via email.

-C. If the vacancy is not a previously defined part-time position, the second-level administrator will provide a completed job description to the Director of Compensation and Benefits.
-The Director of Compensation and Benefits will recommend a position title, employee category, and pay rate for the position.
+C. If the vacancy is not a previously defined part-time position, the second-level administrator will provide a completed job description to the Executive Director Compensation and Benefits.
+The Executive Director Compensation and Benefits will recommend a position title, employee category, and pay rate for the position.

 D. Notification of the position vacancy may be internal or external and will include those media deemed appropriate by the second-level administrator of the position.

 E. External notification of the position vacancy will include the Employment Security Commission; the North Carolina Community College System; and appropriate local, state, and/or national media.
 The Unit Vice President or President, as appropriate, will determine the extent to which a national search will be conducted.